-- 5 Considering that there is still an important discussion related to the origin of water vapormoisture in ARs, in this paper, we use a new forward moisture tracer tool coupled to the Weather Research and Forecast (WRF) model (Miguez-Macho et al., 2013; Dominguez et al., 2016) to evaluate the moisture sources of two particularly extreme AR-case studies, as well as the transport mechanism of this humidity.
+Considering that there is still an important discussion related to the origin of moisture in ARs, in this paper, we use a new forward moisture tracer tool coupled to the Weather Research and Forecast (WRF) model (Miguez-Macho et al., 2013;

+- 5 Dominguez et al., 2016; Insua-Costa and Miguez-Macho, 2017) to evaluate the moisture sources of two particularly extreme AR-case studies, as well as the transport mechanism of this humidity.
 The selected cases were associated with extreme precipitation and flooding that led to significant socioeconomic impacts.
-The first selected AR developed over the Pacific Ocean and affected the West Coast - 10 of North America, whereas the second AR developed over the Atlantic Ocean and impacted the West Coast of the Iberian Peninsula.
-The tracer tool allows us to track the tropical moisture associated with these two events, and evaluate the relative contribution of this tropical moisture to total water vapormoisture and precipitation.
+The first selected AR developed over the Pacific Ocean and affected the West Coast of North America, whereas the second AR developed over the Atlantic Ocean and impacted the West Coast of the Iberian Peninsula.
+The tracer tool allows us to track the tropical moisture associated with these two - 10 events, and evaluate the relative contribution of this tropical moisture to total moisture and precipitation.
 In addition, the WRF tracer tool also provides information about the vertical distribution of tropical moisture, as well as the position of the maximum of moisture with regard to the low-level jet.
-This manuscript is organized as follows.
-Section 2 describes the applied data and methods, the - 15 results and discussion are presented in section 3 and we summarize our conclusions in section 4.